Botanical Information

 - Drying: Air dry in a well-ventilated, shaded area.

-- Storage: Store dried calyces in airtight containers away from moisture and light.
+- Storage: Store dried plant material in airtight containers away from moisture and light.

 Modern Research

-Hibiscus remains a valuable herb in both traditional and modern herbal medicine, particularly for cardiovascular health, hydration, and antioxidant support.
+Mouse-ear Hawkweed remains a valuable herb in both traditional and modern herbal medicine, particularly for respiratory health, urinary support, and wound healing.